Church-Army/coedata/README.md

 to identify them with their unique parish codes.
 If you’re not sure what the parish code is for a parish or church, you can either:

-- Find the parish in the [intercative map](https://www.arcgis.com/home/webmap/viewer.html?webmap=67bce0ed36dd4ee0af7a16bc079aa09a) provided by the Church of England’s Data Services team
+- Find the parish in the [interactive map](https://www.arcgis.com/home/webmap/viewer.html?webmap=67bce0ed36dd4ee0af7a16bc079aa09a) provided by the Church of England’s Data Services team
 - Find the church’s church code by clicking ‘more information’ on its [A